-I make images or photographs because the process places me in a state of consciousness whereby I can only achieve through mediation.
-It is in this state of acute awareness that I can see the world and myself for what they are.
+The process of making images places me in a state of meditative consciousness where I can see the world and myself for what we are.

-It is through photography where I can create images of self-expression, to determine those hidden attributes of my soul and to express my sense of the world around me.
-It is though the image making meditative process and the application of the art of seeing that I get a clearer understanding of myself and of my world.
+I create images of self-expression through the camera lens to determine those hidden attributes of my soul and to express my sense of the world around me.

 Photography enables me to examine portions of my life at a transcendent level, to talk with and engage people I would not otherwise meet, to capture the mysteries of nature and to capture how people really are.